 Those with hidden hearing loss may not realize they are experiencing hearing loss at first.
 Researchers in Boston at the Massachusetts Eye And Ear Infirmary tested their theories on college-aged adults who regularly exposed themselves to loud sounds.
 What they found is that those who protected their ears against these loud noises actually had the same levels of hearing sensitivity as those who did not.
 However, the unprotected group reportedly had trouble hearing in loud environments.
 Each test subject was fitted with electrodes to measure their auditory nerve response.
 Those in the higher noise exposure group showed greater damage to their synapses, which causes this hidden form of hearing loss.

 While one-on-one conversations in a quiet area hide the hearing loss, crowded settings with competing sounds reveal the issue.
-Traditional devices such as hearing aids and sound amplifiers tend to be unhelpful for hidden hearing loss sufferers, as they only need aid in very specific situations and need amplification on certain sounds.
-A hearing aid is extremely helpful for standard hearing loss, but am amplifier such as the Solo, that is only intended to be worn from time-to-time, is sufficient for those with hidden hearing loss.
+Traditional devices such as hearing aids and listening devices tend to be unhelpful for hidden hearing loss sufferers, as they only need aid in very specific situations and need amplification on certain sounds.
+A hearing aid is extremely helpful for standard hearing loss, but listening devices such as the Solo, that is only intended to be worn from time-to-time, is sufficient for those with hidden hearing loss.

 Future for Hidden Hearing Loss